Nihar Amoncar known as Nihar

 Academy of Marketing conference.

-My PhD research resides within the domain of Ethnic Entrepreneurship.
+My PhD was within the domain of Ethnic Entrepreneurship.

-Within Marketing I focus on research within Political Marketing, Entrepreneurial Marketing and Culture-specific consumer behavior patterns.
+Within Marketing I focus my research on Entrepreneurial Marketing and the Digital impact on Political Marketing.

 Besides my academic research I am passionate about Economics, Politics , International relations and Higher Education.